OmerShareif/OmerShareif/README.md

-- 👋 Hi, I’m @OmerShareif
+- 👋 Hi, I’m Omer Shareif
-- 👀 I’m interested in Python, data science, matlab
+- 👀 I’m interested in Python, data science, matlab/Octave
-- 🌱 I’m currently learning Django,Flask
+- 🌱 I’m currently developing skills in Django,Flask,FastApi and many more
 - 💞️ I’m looking to collaborate on enhancing my skills in python and data science
-- 📫 How to reach me
+- 📫 How to reach me : omershareifmd@gmail.com
-- 😄 Pronouns: Omer
+- 😄 Pronouns: Omar
 - ⚡ Fun fact:

 <!---